 Two-year-old Myles is a little ray of sunshine.
 Watching him hurtle around the house and roaring like a dinosaur, you would never imagine the challenges he’s faced in his short little life.
 Or the immense journey his doting parents, Natasha and Jonathon have been on with him.

-On the 13th of March this year, while the rest of us focused on a pandemic that crept closer to home every day, Natasha, Jonathon and then five-month-old Myles left their home in Swansea for Newport to visit Natasha’s dad, who had suddenly fallen ill.
+On the 13th of March 2020 while the rest of us focused on a pandemic that crept closer to home every day, Natasha, Jonathon and then five-month-old Myles left their home in Swansea for Newport to visit Natasha’s dad, who had suddenly fallen ill.
 What they didn’t know at the time is that they wouldn’t return for more than eight months!